In the first post in this series on how to make a life plan, I asked you the rather expansive question, “What do you want your future to look like?”

 You can download your planning sheet for your spiritual future here to establish where you want your future to be compared to where your spiritual walk is now.

 Then come back and review them periodically.
-Modify and update them as God and time reveal them to you.
+Modify and update this part of your life plan as God and time reveal them to you.
 The steps and the overall plan will become more evident as time goes on.

-It might take you some time and serious thought to get it all down on paper, but don’t skimp or cut corners.
+It might take you some time and serious thought to get your life plan down on paper, but don't skimp or cut corners.